 Grow Bulbs for Cut Flowers

-Daffodil ‘Ice Follies’ make nice cut flowers for arrangements.
+Daffodils like ‘Ice Follies’ make nice cut flowers for arrangements.
 They’re a popular choice for naturalizing in lawns, in the right zone.
 Tulips and hyacinths make pretty cut flowers, too.

 Tip: To keep naturalized daffodils coming back year after year, resist mowing until the foliage has died down.